 Refund through Commerce Cloud

-You can start a full or partial refund to a supported payment provider directly from the Elastic Path Commerce Cloud dashboard or the API.
+You can start a full or partial refund to a supported payment provider directly from Commerce Manager or the API.
 When you start the refund process, the refund request is sent to the payment gateway.
 You no longer have to log on to your payment gateway’s console to process the refund.

 When you process a refund, use the